About:

 National Science Foundation Convergence Accelerator Grant

-With our environmental science collaborators and industry partners, our proposal for the NSF Convergence Accelerator program has been recommended for funding.
+With our collaborators at UMCES and industry partners, our proposal for the NSF Convergence Accelerator program has awarded funding.
 This Phase I grant will support planning for the full scale, carbon-capturing, biomanufacturing of valuable commodities, based on research the team has conducted over the past five years.

 MICA wins the 2023 Biodesign Challenge